The Jobs Market and Dutch Tolerance

 - For female Muslims that wear headscarves, my suggestion at the job interview would be to tell the female interviewers that you caught a bad cold from having wet hair on public transport every day, so have to wear a headscarf temporarily until the cold had gone

 - For black people from Surinam or the Antilles, attend job interviews only in November.
 You can tell the interviewers that you work as a Zwarte Piet in your spare time, and didn’t have time to remove the makeup, this should make you immediately popular and acceptable

 If you’re discriminated against when applying for jobs, it’s your own fault, as you haven’t fought enough.
-The OECD are a left wing organisation, and the author of the research, was probably sold some white heroin instead of coke while in Amsterdam, and has now made up the study to make the country look bad.
+The OECD is a left wing organization, and the author of the research was probably sold some white heroin instead of coke while in Amsterdam and has now made up the study to make the country look bad.
 The Dutch are tolerant, so the study must be wrong.